-In the Seton River, the lowest water temperatures (typically 3-4°C) occurred from January to March: water temperatures gradually increased throughout the year until September when temperatures peaked at 19°C in the Seton Dam fishway and the Seton River (Figure 3.2).
+In the Seton River, the lowest water temperatures (typically 3-4°C) occurred from January to March; water temperatures gradually increased throughout the year until September when temperatures peaked at 20°C in the Seton Dam fishway and the Seton River (Figure 3.2).
 Water temperatures then decreased gradually through the fall until January when they again stabilized at their lowest points.
 Spawning channel temperatures followed the same pattern as the Seton River (data not shown).
-In 2020, the maximum water temperatures in the spawning channels reached 20°C. ANOVA results indicated mean daily water temperatures were significantly different among sites ($F{4,5808} = 14.1$, P < 0.001).
-Tukey tests indicated the lower spawning channel was significantly warmer than Reach 2 (P = 0.019), while the lower spawning channel, fishway and Reach 1 were statistically similar (which is fitting given Reach 1 is just downstream of the dam and the spawning channels are fed by water from the power canal).
+In 2021, the maximum water temperatures in the spawning channels reached 21°C. ANOVA results indicated mean daily water temperatures were significantly different among sites ($F{5.8522} = 21.5 P < 0.001$).
+Tukey tests indicated the spawning channels were both significantly warmer than Reach 2 (P = 0.019).
+While the upper spawning channel, fishway and Reach 1 were statistically similar, the lower spawning channel was significantly warmer than all other sites.
 Cayoosh Creek was significantly cooler overall (Reach 2: P < 0.01, all other sites: P < 0.001; Figure 3.3).
-Year was also a significant determinant of water temperature ($F{4.5498} = 8.9$, P < 0.001; Figure 3.3).
-Over the study period, 2015 had the warmest and 2019 had the coolest mean daily water temperatures (P = 0.036).
-Water temperatures in 2020 were moderate and not statistically different from 2015 nor 2019.
-However, fall water temperatures in the Seton River during the Seton Generating Station outage were the warmest on record over the study period.
-The mean daily water temperature during the outage period was 17.1°C in Reach 1 and 16.8°C in Reach 2, which were, on average, 0.5 to 2.0°C warmer than all other years.
+Year was also a significant determinant of water temperature ($F{5.8156}$ = 10.5, P < 0.001; Figure 3.3).
+Over the study period, 2021 had the warmest and 2019 had the coolest mean daily water temperatures (P = 0.036).
+Water temperatures in 2021 were the warmest recorded during the study period, but were statistically similar to conditions from 2014, 2015 and 2020.